walterhiggins/WMPJS/book-outline.md

 Go ahead and issue that command now before reading any further.

 Were you surprised by the result?
 If you're new to programming you should be.
-The result is `Cow` and not `Sheep` as most of us expect.
+The result is `Cow` and not `Sheep`.
 That's because in Javascript (and many other programming languages too), indexes start at 0 not 1 so if I want to get the *first* item in the farmAnimals array I say `farmAnimals[0]`.
 If I want to get the second item I say `farmAnimals[1]` , for the third item I say `farmAnimals[2]` and so on.
 This can be a constant source of confusion for even experienced programmers.
-The reason why arrays start at 0 and not 1 harks back to the old days of computing when computer memory was not as abundant and cheap as it is today.
+The reason why arrays start at 0 and not 1, harks back to the old days of computing when computer memory was not as abundant and cheap as it is today.
 Having arrays start at 0 rather than 1 was slightly more efficient.

 Here's another question: How might I get the *last* item in an array?
 If we know the length of the array we could try this: